 International Admissions Requirements

-1. Admissions Application: Must complete a PCC admissions application.
-Please go here to apply online:https://pittcc.edu/admissions/apply-now/ Prospective students will need to complete the NC Residency Determination Forms first.
+1. NC Residency Determination: https://ncresidency.cfnc.org/residencyInfo/home Prospective students will need to complete the NC Residency Determination Forms first.
 An international student present in the United States on a student visa is considered a non-resident for the purpose of tuition payments.
 Length of stay, payment of taxes, or ownership of property does not qualify an international student for the status of legal resident.
+(In RDS Online Interview, when asked “Do you claim to be a NC Resident?” – Answer “NO”.
+RDS will assign an RCN (Residency Certification Number) that can be used to complete college admission application.)

 The TOEFL is published and administered in most countries by the Educational Testing Service, www.toeflgoanywhere.org.